-Admittedly there are some old dances which seem to contain a double figure eight.
-For instance, Devonshire-House in the Dancing Master 10th Edition of 1698 starts:
+Admittedly there are some dances in Henry Playford's editions of the Dancing Master which seem to contain a double figure eight.
+For instance, Devonshire-House (10th Edition, 1698) starts:

 First cu. cast off, the 2. cu. leading up, change places at the same time; 2. cu. cast down, 1. cu. lead up, changing places as before, men being on the wo. side…This reads to me like a half double figure eight — the ones casting and crossing up as the twos cross up and cast — and Henry Playford adds the phrase “men being on the wo. side” to reassure us that we've understood it.
 But he's spelt it out in detail, rather than the conventional “go the figure…” which says to me that what he's describing is not a standard move.

-On the other hand, in The Hare's Maggot (Henry Playford, 12th Edition 1703) it says
+On the other hand, in The Hare's Maggot (12th Edition 1703) it says

 Then go the double Figure in the third cu. …